muuvmuuv/gdpr-cookie-consent-banner/README.md

 ## Advanced

-Have a look at our [demo](https://muuvmuuv.github.io/cookie-consent/) page to see advanced functionalities in action or the source of it, which you can find in [`src/docs`](src/docs/).
+Have a look at the [demo](https://muuvmuuv.github.io/cookie-consent/) to see advanced functionalities in action or the source of it, which you can find in [`src/docs`](src/docs/).
 The docs are written in preact so the actual consent component lives in `components` and includes a full Google Analytics example.